tjyanjing/et_radiation/README.md

 <p align="center">
 <img src="./figs/fig_demo_03.png" alt="Theoretical, predicated, and observed net radiation against time at one location." width="300"/>
 Figure 3.
-Theoretical, predicated, and observed net radiation against time using a Gradient Boosted Tree Model at one station in California.
+Theoretical, predicated, and observed net radiation against time using a Gradient Boosted Tree Model at one location in California.
 </p>

 <p align="center">
 <img src="./figs/fig_demo_02.png" alt="The prediction against observation of net radiation." width="300"/>
 Figure 4.
-Predicted against observed net radiation using a Random Forest Model at one station in California.
+Predicted against observed net radiation using a Random Forest Model for all stations in California and Arizona.
 </p>